Course Overview | Course Schedule | Abstracts | Lecturer Bios

 In this lecture we will introduce the electrostatic and steric colloidal stabilization mechanisms of latex systems.
 We will discuss in details the key parameters responsible for repulsion and attraction between latex particles in light of the Derjaiguin – Landau – Verwey – Overbeek (DLVO) theory, for latex particles that carry negative or positive surface charges due to adsorption of surfactants and/or chemically bound ionized functional groups.
 We will also discuss the entropy and enthalpy contributions to steric stabilization of latex systems in light of the 2nd law of thermodynamic, due to the presence of non-ionic species at the particle surface such as non-ionic surfactants and/or anchored polymer chain molecules with affinity to the surrounding aqueous phase.
 The reverse of colloidal stabilization, namely destabilization or aggregation (coagulation and flocculation) of latex systems will be discussed.
 In this regards, the influence of chemical additives (such as electrolytes, acids, solvents on non-solvents) on stabilization/destabilization will be presented.
 Also the influence of physical effects (such as agitation and mechanical sheer as well as temperature changes including freeze/thaw cycles) on stabilization/destabilization will be presented.
 Ways to assess the critical concentrations of additives, and levels of temperature changes as well as mechanical sheer that cause destabilization of a colloidally-stable latex particles will be discussed.
 Experimental results will be used to illustrate some of the basic concept and the influence of chemical additives and physical effects on stabilization/destabilization mechanisms of latex systems.

-Lecture 7 – Experimental Methods for the Characterization of Latex Particle Size and Particle Size Distribution
+Lecture 7 – Characterization of Latex Particle Size and Particle Size Distribution: Experimental Methods

 Peter A. Lovell